 Caste-Oppression, Protest and Change - Hugo Gorringe, University of

 Caste is often presented as a stable or fixed form of social stratification that conditions the behaviour of its members.
 This occludes the micro-structural process by which caste is embodied.
-This article uses empirical work on caste protest to discuss the fluid nature of embodied activity, and the analytical utility of two social constructionist accounts.
 Whereas the internalized structures of Bourdieu's habitus initially appear to make most sense of the embodiment and permanence of caste, we contend that a Foucauldian approach offers better insight into the interactional basis of social structures and identity formation.
 The article reconsiders both theories in light of these empirical data and concludes that analysing interaction at a local level enables us to better comprehend the emergence of social structural features in a caste context.

 Caste-Based Reservations and Human Development in India

 K S Chalam.
 Description: Caste-based reservations have existed in India for more than a century.
 Initially introduced by the British to bring equality of opportunity in education, reservation was later extended to other sectors of the development process to overcome the problem of economic inequalities attributed to caste.
 Even today, concepts like affirmative action and quotas are being debated to justify reservation.
 The book also analyzes the impact of caste-based reservations on the target groups, as well as on major human development indices.
 An alternative strategy of applying the democratic principle of caste-based reservation is also discussed.